samtools/hts-specs/htsget.md

 The client can request only records overlapping a given genomic range.
 The response may however contain a superset of the desired results, including all records overlapping the range, and potentially other records not overlapping the range; the client should filter out such extraneous records if necessary.
 Successful requests with empty result sets still produce a valid response in the requested format (e.g. including header and EOF marker).

+The client can also request only read or variant headers.
+For example, a header request can be used to discover the list of `referenceName` values applicable for a data stream, provided that the data stream contains `@SQ` (reads) or `##contig` (variants) headers.

 ## URL parameters

 <table>